After the first, here you have the second part of our CEO’s article about the price importance in a real estate sale: what to do and what to avoid.

 You decide to sell your property: which is the right price to ask for it?
 I am going to propose you two examples that may support you while making your choice.

-The following graphics report about the historical series of the estimates and prices of a farmhouse sold by GE during 2019.
+The following graphics report the historical series of the estimates and prices of a farmhouse sold by GE during 2019.

 As you can deduct from them: